HJeon139/hjeon139-mcp-outofcontext/docs/v0/research_outcomes/gc_heuristic_pruning_patterns.md

    - Prefer **stashing** over deletion.
    - For medium-score but verbose segments, use **compression pattern** (LLM-driven).

-This is implemented as a **single pass + sort** over at most a few thousand segments, which is acceptable for 32k–64k tokens.
+This is implemented as a **single pass + sort** over at most a few thousand segments, which is acceptable for millions of tokens.

 ---